 Freezing and Wearing the Cool Fat Burner & Cool Gut Buster

 Fabric material: the Cool Fat Burner & Gut Buster are made of very thin fabric so as to allow for maximum hot/cold transfer.
-We offer a 1 Year Replacement policy if they become damaged.
+We offer a minimum 1 Year Replacement policy if they become damaged, and free replacements for downsizing due to weight-loss and body transformation.
 Never wear against bare skin; wear layers of clothing underneath.
 Hand wash; do not use a washing machine.

-Note: on both devices, the pockets and packs are on the inside of the devices; the pockets face inwards and go against your body.
+Note: on both devices, the pockets and packs are on the inside of the devices; the pockets face inwards and go on the inside of the vests, against the body.

 Wearing the Cool Fat Burner:

 Lay out the vest and insert the chest packs first, followed by the back pockets.